John Fleming (Louisiana politician): 2014

-On April 4, 2013, Fleming announced that he would not in 2014 seek the United States Senate held since 1997 by the Democratic Mary Landrieu.
-Instead his colleague, U.S. Representative Bill Cassidy of Baton Rouge, had announced on April 3 that he would challenge Landrieu.
-In his statement, Fleming said: "For me to enter the race now would risk a contest between two experienced Republican congressmen, potentially offering Senator Landrieu a path back to Washington.
+John Fleming considered running in the 2014 United States Senate election in Louisiana held by Mary Landrieu.
+Instead his colleague, U.S. representative Bill Cassidy, had announced on April 3, 2013, that he would challenge Landrieu.
+That same day, Fleming announced that he would not run for the United States Senate in 2014.
+In his statement, Fleming said: "For me to enter the race now would risk a contest between two experienced Republican congressmen, potentially offering Senator Landrieu a path back to Washington D.C.
 I can't let that happen."